OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 - Option 3
 - Option 4

-#### Notes
+### Notes
+Personally I'm not convinced about specifying mitigating controls in threat models, since it is very difficult to maintain this.

+What about discovering threat patterns over different applications ?
+Maybe for this level, or maybe for level 3 ?

 ## Maturity 3
 ### Activity
+In a mature setup of threat modeling, an organisation would regularly (e.g., yearly) review the existing threat models to verify that no new threats would become relevant for your applications at hand.

-When new threat categories are identified, feed the organisation with this and ensure appropriate handling.
+At this level, an organisation would also review the threat categories that are relevant to your organisation.
+When new threat categories are identified, the organisation is fed with this information to ensure appropriate handling.

 ### Maturity Questions
 #### Q 1